zyma98/pie/README.md

 </div>

-**PIE** is a high-performance, programmable LLM serving system that empowers you to design and deploy custom inference logic and optimization strategies.
+**Pie** is a high-performance, programmable LLM serving system that empowers you to design and deploy custom inference logic and optimization strategies.

 > **Note** 🧪
 >